-Mummers Plays, or Mumming, are ritualistic performances that might be well over a thousand years old.
+Mummers Plays, or Mumming Plays, are ritualistic performances that might be well over a thousand years old.
 They are traditionally associated with the Christmas period (Midwinter Solstice).
 In other parts of the country they are performed at Easter (Pace Egging) and at All Souls Day near Samhain (Soulers).

-Mummers plays at one time were thought to be linked with pagan rites showing the triumph of life over death (death and resurrection), good over evil.
-It is now fairly certain that the type of mummers play popular today did not exist before mid-18th C. Medieval references to Mummers Plays refer to a different type of masked play (Mystery or Miracle plays with a religious basis).
-Roving groups of players were certainly the stuff of ancient history but it has not proved possible at present to link the current plays with these groups.
+These plays at one time were thought to be linked with pagan rites showing the triumph of life over death (death and resurrection), good over evil.
+It is now fairly certain that the type of play popular today did not exist before the mid-18th C. Medieval references to Mummers Plays refer to a different type of masked play (Mystery or Miracle plays with a religious basis).
+Roving groups of players were certainly the stuff of ancient history but it has not proved possible, at present, to link the current plays with these groups.

 - The Icknield Way Morris Men sponsor the Wantage Mummers.

-- Buy Old Father Beelzebub’s Speech for 2012.
-Proceeds donated to The Children’s Society, the charity supported for this year.
+- Buy Old Father Beelzebub’s Speech for 2015.
+Proceeds donated to MacMillan Cancer Support, the charity supported for this year.

-- Old Father Beelzebub’s account of us Mummers is now available for free.
+- Old Father Beelzebub’s full account of our play is now available for free.

 - Presentation to the 2014 Mummers Unconvention